Explainable Bayesian deep learning through input-skip Latent Binary Bayesian Neural Networks: Materials and Methods

+Average depth provides a general understanding of the depth of contributions across the network.
 In scenarios where a network lacks active paths, the depth set is empty, resulting in both the max depth and average depth metrics being zero.
 This situation only occurs when the network outputs a constant prediction for all inputs, indicating no meaningful internal activity.
 Thus, if the covariate is not contributing to the predictions its max and average depth would be \(0\).